Filing for a property tax exemption

 Different exemptions have different application deadlines.
 To see the deadlines for different exemption types, check the individual exemption program websites or visit the Assessing Department calendar page.

-If you have questions about the requirements for applying for an exemption you can call the Taxpayer Referral and Assistance Center at 617-635-4287.
+If you have questions about the requirements for applying for an exemption, or want to know the status of your application, you can call the Taxpayer Referral and Assistance Center at 617-635-4287.